bryonymoody/PolyChron/README.md

 Documentation is built using [mkdocs](https://github.com/mkdocs/mkdocs) and some extensions.

 Documentation building dependencies are included in the `docs` optional dependencies group.
-They can be installed into the current python environment along with `PolyChron` using `pip`:
+They can be installed into the current python environment along with `polychron` using `pip`:

 ```bash
 python3 -m pip install -e .[docs]